 For more money tips, read First Comes Love, Then Comes Money: A Couple’s Guide to Financial Communication.

-If you have any thoughts about money, engaged couples, and getting married, please comment below…
+Take a break from talking about money before marriage.
+Read 10 Fun Games for Couples.
+And if you have any thoughts about money, engaged couples, and getting married, please comment below…